The fine print

 Use of Personal Information

-We use a payment gateway operated by Stripe, a payment transaction service called ThriveCart and a direct debit provider called GoCardless.
+We use a payment gateway operated by Stripe, a payment transaction service called ThriveCart, and a direct debit provider called GoCardless.
 These third-party providers will also collect information about you (including information about transactions processed by you) from time to time through the Website.
-Any such information collected will be treated under the Policy.
+These providers are also required to adhere to the Privacy Act 2020.

 Collection of Personal Information

-We will collect personal information about you when you:
+We collect personal information when you:

 Please note that we only collect information about you from other sources if it is in the public domain or you have authorised us to do so.